 Gill was a master of the highly demanding art of wood engraving.
 The two versions of Christ, driving the Money Changers out of the Temple, (a favorite theme of the anti-capitalist Gill!) and The Good Shepherd (1926) in my collection are excellent examples of white line prints, where the paper picks up ink applied to the uncut surface of the wood block to form a negative image.
 The Holy Sonnets of John Donne illustrations are representative of Gill's black-line prints, where the image is made from ink deposited on raised lines.

-Gill was an innovative typographer, best remembered nowadays for his Gill Sans-serif typeface.
+Gill is best remembered nowadays for his Gill Sans-serif typeface.
 In The Trinity With Chalice, he combines word with image, using lettering as a integral visual element.
 Gill's text art masterpiece is The Four Gospels of the Lord Jesus Christ, printed in 1931 by the Golden Cockerel Press, a small English publishing house, famed for its handmade books.
 Gill created the typeface and illustrations for the King James Version text.
 In the style of medieval manuscript illuminators, he turned chapter and verse headings into decorated, multi-figured compositions.
 You can view four examples of these text art wood engravings from the 1934 Faber edition of Gill prints in the image gallery.